 They say there’s no time like the present, and they say there’s no present like time – but it’s a fucker to wrap.

+Why this?
 The biscuit tin and the biscuit

-Why this?
 Because while I was writing my book on project management, I realised something so blindingly obvious that most people don’t notice it.
 Ideas and things are made of different stuff.
 Descriptions of biscuits on the tin and the actual biscuit – they’re made of different stuff.

 Ideas can move really fast.
 Ideas can be grandiose.
 Reality is messy, reality can be humiliating.
 Reality can be dangerous.
 I’m talking about sex again aren’t I?